heutzi/PCBS-Simulation_environnement/README.md

         self.reproduce(environment)
 ```

-The plant implementation of `ENvObjectGlobal`, `PlantGlobal` has one original attribute, `reprodRate` that will play a role in the speed at which plant reproduce.
+The plant implementation of `EnvObjectGlobal`, `PlantGlobal` has one original attribute, `reprodRate` that will play a role in the speed at which plant reproduce.
 Otherwise, plant may vary in size and color.
 This follows an old implementation of "speed" where it was linked to a probability of reproducing, rather than to a speed constant.
 It has the advantage of plants not duplicating all at the same time.
 The plant implementation of `EnvObject`, `Plant`, in addition to randomly duplicate as a way of reproducing, may catch fire. the probability of catching fire is a constant to all plants : `BURN_RATE`.
 Fire propagates from plant to plant in every direction.
 Fire turns plant to ashes by changing their color to red first, then from black to white in four stages.